Majorization requires infinitely many second laws: Gambling, majorization, and uncertainty

 Majorization constitutes a fundamental notion of disorder that can be interpreted in terms of gambling.
 In this section, we follow the intuitive approach in \cite{hack2022classification}.
-A similar interpretation can be found in \cite{brandsen2022entropy}.
+(A similar interpretation can be found in \cite{brandsen2022entropy}.)

 In order to expose majorization from an intuitive point of view, let us consider a casino owner that intends to incorporate a new game to the casino.
 All the games under consideration follow the same mechanism: bets are placed before the realization of a random variable and the gamblers win whenever they predicted the outcome properly.
-For simplicity, we assume the casino owner only considers games whose outcomes belong to some finite set $\Omega$ ($|\Omega| < \infty$).
-In order to choose among them, the casino owner ought to consider the best edges a gambler may obtain when betting on the games.
-The issue is that the gambler has one degree of freedom, namely, the number of choices on which a bet is placed.
-Thus, a gambler may bet on any proper subset of $\Omega$, that is, on any number $i$ of outcomes that fulfills $1 \leq i < |\Omega|$.
-Hence, in order to allow the choice to be robust under different betting strategies, the casino owner prefers one game over another whenever the first game consistently provides a worse edge to the gamblers for any betting strategy.
-Hence, since the best edge a gambler can achieve when betting on $i$ ($1 \leq i < |\Omega|$) outcomes in a game characterized by the probability vector $p \in \mathbb P_\Omega$ is the sum of the $i$ largest components in $p$, we have that the casino owner prefers a game characterized by $p$ over another characterized by $q \in \mathbb P_\Omega$ whenever $w_i(q) \leq w_i(p)$, where $\mathbb P_\Omega$ is the set of probability distributions on $\Omega$, $w_i(p) \coloneqq -\sum_{n=1}^{i} p^{\downarrow}_n$ and $p^{\downarrow}$ represents a rearrangement of $p$ where the components are ordered in non-increasing fashion.
+For simplicity, we assume the casino owner only considers games whose outcomes belong to some finite set $\Omega$.
+In order to choose a game, the casino owner ought to consider the possible edges a gambler can obtain.
+A gambler may bet on any proper subset of $\Omega$, that is, on any non-zero number $i<|\Omega|$ of outcomes.
+Assuming a game can be characterized by a probability vector $p$ on $\Omega$, where $p_n$ is the probability that option $n$ realizes, the highest probability of winning (the edge) a gambler can have when betting on $i$ outcomes is given by the sum of the $i$ largest components of $p$.
+Hence, the casino owner prefers a game characterized by $p$ over another characterized by $q$ whenever $ \sum_{n=1}^{i} p^{\downarrow}_n \leq \sum_{n=1}^{i} q^{\downarrow}_n$ for all $i<|\Omega|$, where $p^{\downarrow}$ represents a rearrangement of $p$ with the components being ordered in non-increasing fashion.
+This defines the majorization preorder $\preceq$ on the set $\mathbb P_\Omega$ of probability distributions on $\Omega$.
+Formally,

-Majorization represents the preferences that a rival casino owner, who wishes the first one to enter bankruptcy, would recommend the first owner when inquired about what new game the first owner should incorporate.
-That is, the majorization relation $\preceq$ on $\mathbb P_\Omega$ is defined by
+where $u_i(p) \coloneqq \sum_{n=1}^{i} p^{\downarrow}_n$.
+Hence, if $\preceq$ is interpreted as ordering preferences, one could say majorization represents the preferences that a rival casino owner (who wishes the first one to enter bankruptcy) would recommend when inquired about what new game the first owner should incorporate.
+To illustrate the simplest example, we can consider games with two outcomes, which we can take w.l.o.g. to be coin tosses.
+In this scenario, all games are comparable, with balanced coins being the best from casino owner's perspective and the owner's preference decreasing as the coin's bias increases.